Lithuanian People's Aid Union: Activities

+In 1925, the Communist Party of Lithuania took measures to strengthen and expand activities of the Red Aid.
+According to Soviet sources, that year the organization distributed aid worth some 25,000 Lithuanian litas to prisoners and another 10,000 litas→ to prisoners' families.
+In January 1925, the Red Aid established the legal Society for Prisoner Aid.
+It was chaired by Germaine Geelens-Smolski (Žermena Smolskienė; widow of Jurgis Smolskis) and A. Šuvalienė.
+It was closed in January 1927.

-By 1931 the organization was estimated to have 145 members.
-With the new popular front line of the communist movement that emerged from the 7th World Congress of the Comintern, the organization grew in influence.
+By 1931, the organization was estimated to have 145 members.
+In 1934, according to Soviet sources, it had 400 members.
+With the new popular front line of the communist movement that emerged from the 7th World Congress of the Comintern in 1935, the organization grew in influence.
 The Lithuanian Red Aid was the most prominent pro-communist organization in Lithuania as of the second half of the 1930s.
-As of 1935 the organization claimed 2,500 members.
+According to communist sources, the organization claimed 2,500 members in 1935.
 Per another account, cited in Sabaliūnas (1972), the organization had 1,250 members in 1936.
-In the second half of 1936, the organization managed to raise 19,681 Lithuanian litas from donations within Lithuania, compared to 3,600 litas received from MOPR Moscow HQ and 126 litas in other funds secured from abroad.
+In the second half of 1935, the organization raised 19,681 Lithuanian litas from donations within Lithuania, 3,600 litas from MOPR Moscow HQ, and 126 litas from abroad.
 The following of the Lithuanian Red Aid was leftist, but not exclusively communist.
 There were also businessmen contributed to the organization, presumably secure a good standing with the Soviet Union.